cs221-s23/cs221-s23.github.io/_assignments/project02.md

 ## Rubric
 1. 80 pts: correctness demonstrated by the `grade` script
-1. 10 pts: Show the grader examples of defensive coding practice, such as:
+1. 10 pts: During the interactive grading, show the grader examples of defensive coding practice, such as:
     1. Checking for memory and I/O errors
     1. No unbounded memory copies
     1. No memory leaks